FusionFall: Gameplay

-There are four characters available as a Guide, which were Ben Tennyson, Dexter, Edd, and Mojo Jojo.
-They give rewards like equipment and items for completing certain quests.
+Four characters were available as a guide: Ben Tennyson (Ben 10), Dexter (Dexter's Laboratory), Edd (Ed Edd n Eddy), and Mojo Jojo (The Powerpuff Girls).
+They gave rewards like equipment and items for completing certain missions.

-Playing past Level Five originally required a monthly paid subscription in the form of redeemable cards that could be purchased at participating retailers.
+Playing past level 5 originally required a monthly paid subscription in the form of redeemable cards that could be purchased at participating retailers.
 The cards were rendered obsolete after April 16, 2010, when the entirety of the game became free to play; players with unredeemed time cards were offered a refund for their unused cards.
-Since the game was designed for kids primarily, there were parental control options.
-That gave parents a monitoring ability to watch what their children were doing and restrict how much the account can chat with other users.
+Since the game was designed for kids primarily, there were parental control options, giving parents the ability to monitor what their children were doing and restrict how much they could chat with other users.

+New missions, NPCs, areas, and elements were periodically added to FusionFall from more recent shows.
+An area called the Academy was also put into the game, where players made their characters and started playing.
+FusionFalls development, however, stopped so Cartoon Network could focus on other games such as Project Exonaut, Formula Cartoon, and FusionFall Heroes.

 In-game events

 On certain holidays, such as Thanksgiving or Christmas, FusionFall had small in-game celebrations that usually involved a special code for exclusive holiday items, scenery, and missions carried by special guest appearances of future cast members.
 Events for holidays stretched from two weeks to several months; some rolled directly from one to the other.
-The game periodically added new missions, NPC's, areas, and elements from more recent shows.
-An area called the Academy was also put into the game, where players made their characters and started playing.
-FusionFalls development, however, stopped so Cartoon Network could focus on other games such as Project Exonaut, Formula Cartoon, and FusionFall Heroes.
-The Holo Suit, an in-game outfit, used to change look, reflecting in-game events and the time of year.
+The Holo Suit, an in-game outfit, would change its appearance, reflecting in-game events and the time of year.